Yellow-bellied sliders can often be seen basking on logs or hauling out onto the banks of rivers, ditches, sloughs, lakes and ponds.

 Physical Characteristics

 • Bands of yellow streak the carapace, or shell.
-Most easily visible when they’re wet.
+Most easily visible when the animal is wet.

-• Yellow blotch behind the eye which is more visible in females and young individuals.
+• Yellow blotch behind the eye.
+More visible in females and young individuals.

 Yellow-bellied sliders are omnivores, eating a wide variety of plant and animal matter.